mqcomplab/bblean/docs/src/user-guide/parameters.rst

 ECFP6, and a threshold in the range of **0.5-0.65** for ``rdkit`` fingerprints.
 Within these ranges the method is not very sensitive to the threshold value chosen, but choosing the wrong range for a given fingerprint kind may be **very disadvantageous**.

+If you want to automatically choose the best threshold for a given fingerprint value, follow the steps outlined in the `best practices notebook`_.

+.. _`best practices notebook`: notebooks/bitbirch_best_practices.ipynb

 Branching factor
 ----------------